My Journey So Far

 Me, Laptop, and Coffee

-A few savings and the pocket money I earned from a small startup I co-founded with a university classmate in Beijing gave me the cushion I needed to dive into programming full-time.
-I spent a year (or two) learning and building a portfolio as a freelancer.
-During that time, I also embraced the digital nomad lifestyle, spending time in affordable yet vibrant cities like Belgrade and Istanbul.
-These years were filled with fun, learning, and and reconnecting with my university classmate, deepening our friendship along the way.
-But after a few years of freelancing, I realized something was missing—people.
-Working in teams, collaborating, and making a tangible impact together.
-That was the missing piece, and it eventually led me to my next journey.
+A bit of savings plus the pocket money I earned from a small startup I co-founded with a university classmate in Beijing gave me the cushion to dive into programming full-time.
+I spent a year—or two—learning and building a portfolio as a freelancer.
+Along the way, I embraced the digital nomad life, living in affordable yet vibrant cities like Belgrade and Istanbul.
+Those years were full of fun, growth, and reconnecting deeply with my classmate.

 Connecting to build better